How to Deter Squirrels from Garden & Backyard Spaces (Tip: Blood Meal)

 I have seen people use PVC pipes to stake tomatoes or make trellises.
 Hopefully this falls into the same category!

-I did luck out later in the year with a trip to the Dollar Tree wearing a mask.
-The Boyertown Dollar Tree did not have any wire wastebaskets, but the one down in Limerick by the Limerick Diner did!
+I did luck out later in the year with a trip to the Dollar Tree.
+The Gilbertsville / Boyertown Dollar Tree did not have any wire wastebaskets, but the one down in Limerick by the Limerick Diner did!
 I bought 20 black wire wastebaskets for gardening!

 I have placed these over top of our new snow pea seedlings.
 They have done great and even grew to the tops of some of the wire wastebaskets.

 Using wire wastebaskets as cloches prevents animals from digging up my plants and eating the roots or the pea seeds.
-I’m so hopeful our garden will grow despite the Eastern Gray squirrels!
+This approach allows our garden to grow despite the Eastern Gray squirrels!

 Other Squirrel Damage Tips